lsst-dm/dmtn-193/index.rst

 - The required scopes to allow access
 - Whether to create a delegated token for this user
 - The scopes of the delegated token, if created
-- Whether this is the notebook service (which gets some special token handling)
+- Whether this is the notebook service (which requires some special token handling)
 - Where (and if) to redirect the user to authenticate if they are not authenticated
 - If not redirecting the user, whether to present a bearer challenge or a basic auth challenge (the UI of some applications may prefer a basic auth challenge to make ad hoc API calls via a web browser easier)
-- Which user metadata headers to send back to the application
+- Which user metadata headers to send to the application
 - Whether to put the delegated token in an ``Authorization`` header
 - Whether to allow cookie authentication
 - Whether to prohibit ``POST`` with form submission ``Content-Type`` values
+- What ``Content-Security-Policy`` header to add, if any

 This can all be managed with manually-written NGINX ingress annotations with each service, with many of the parameters embedded in the ``auth-url`` URL, but this is tedious and error-prone.